 In its 2021 Annual Report, USCIRF recommended that India be designated a Country of Particular Concern and Indonesia be placed on the U.S. Department of State’s Special Watch List.
-In India, the Bharatiya Janata Party (BJP)-led government has continued to implement policies that stifle civil society and pose severe challenges to freedom of religion or belief.
+The Indian government has continued to implement policies that stifle civil society and pose severe challenges to freedom of religion or belief.
 Since Indonesia’s transition to democracy in 1998, blasphemy allegations have proliferated across the archipelago and the country enforces many laws and regulations that hinder faith communities from operating and building houses of worship.

-USCIRF Chair Nadine Maenza and Commissioner Khizr Khan will be joined by guest panelists.
-USCIRF Supervisory Policy Analyst Kirsten Lavery will moderate the conversation followed by questions and answers from attendees.
+USCIRF Chair Nadine Maenza and Commissioner Khizr Khan will be joined by guest panelists John Sifton of Human Rights Watch and Robert Hefner of Boston University.
+USCIRF Commissioner Anurima Bhargava will moderate the conversation followed by questions and answers from attendees.

 • Nadine Maenza, Chair, USCIRF